e-delaney/Instance-Based_CFE_TSC/README.md

 ### Benchmark Models and Comparison
 We implement the NUN-CF (just the retrieved NUN without adaptation) and the Wachter-CF [5] methods as comparison models.
 We evaluate our counterfactuals based on proximity, sparsity, plausibility, and diversity.
 Unlike tabular data, we can also visualize the explanations!

+### Acknowledgements
+We would like to thank the curators of the UCR archive as the datasets were used extensively in our experiments.
+We would also like to thank Hassan Ismail Fawaz and his colleagues as their excellent [open source code](https://github.com/hfawaz/dl-4-tsc) was extremely useful in training the DNN and generating Class Activation Maps.
+Many of the plots were inspired by the excellent [blog post](https://towardsdatascience.com/cyberpunk-style-with-matplotlib-f47404c9d4c5) of Dominik Haitz.

 ### References